EpistasisLab/Aliro/README.md

 ### Integration
 - Type: Docker, runs [Jest](https://jestjs.io/)
-- Usage: `docker-compose -f .\docker-compose-int-test.yml up --abort-on-container-exit`
+- Usage: `docker-compose -f .\docker-compose-int-test.yml up --abort-on-container-exit --force-recreate`
 - Results:
 	- The results will in xcode format be in `.\target\test-reports\int_jest_xunit.xml`
 	- The results will in html format be in `.\target\test-reports\html\int_jest_test_report.html`